ThetaHalo/TOC-Theta/README.md

 | Can black screen when dead.
 (This will fix after a meeting or two.) |
 | Doctor can not show deaths if someone leaves in a meeting. |

+**This mod only needs to be installed on the host's client to work, and works regardless of whether or not other client mods have been installed, and regardless of the type of device.<br>**
+- Unlike mods that use custom servers, there is no need to add servers by editing URLs or files.<br>
+ - __If you're on mobile, you can get custom servers__ [_here._](https://aumods.xyz)<br>

 ## Features

-> This mod only needs to be installed on the host's client to work, and works regardless of whether or not other client mods have been installed, and regardless of the type of device.<br>
-> Unlike mods that use custom servers, there is no need to add servers by editing URLs or files.<br>
- >- If you are going to play on Custom Servers, such as MNA and MEU, it would require everyone to have the mods the host has.
-You can get custom servers [here.](https://aumods.xyz)<br>

 #### __New content with Town of Chaos added to this game:__